cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 With ADa and ADb we denote OPTIONAL octet strings of parties A and B that contain associated public data of the communication partners.
-ADa could for instance include party identifiers.
+ADa and ADb could for instance include party identifiers or a protocol version (e.g. for avoiding downgrade attacks).
+In a setting with clear initiator and responder roles the the information ADa sent by the initiator can be helpful for the responder for identifying which among possibly several different passwords are to be used for the given protocol session.

 ## Notation